Tips To Consider When Organizing Your Ad Groups & Google Ads Campaigns

 #1 Review Campaign Settings

-For efficient AdWords management, take a step back and consider the campaign’s structure and settings.
+For efficient Google Ads management, take a step back and consider the campaign’s structure and settings.
 Certain settings such as day parting, language, geo-targeting and the network can only be set at the campaign level and if you have keywords that don’t align with those settings, consider splitting and creating different campaigns to optimize their value.

 #2 Avoid Duplicating Keywords

-To get Google AdWords management off to a flying start, don’t use the same keywords in different ad groups.
+To get Google Ads management off to a flying start, don’t use the same keywords in different ad groups.
 By doing this, you lose control over your campaign – Google will take over and decide which ad to serve for a particular search term based on certain parameters.

 It will also lead to future problems with reporting and optimizations.
 However, it’s perfectly alright to use the same keywords in multiple ad groups, provided the ad groups are in different campaigns with different targeting objectives.